giuliabernardinieco/speciesrichness-revosim/README.md

 Once the Program is installed, open it, go to Settings > Environmental settings > Change Environment file and upload the png file you created before.

-To run the simulation so that all tunable parameters are set as described in the manuscript, go to Commands > Load Settings and select the
+To run the simulation so that all tunable parameters are set as described in the manuscript, go to Commands > Load Settings and select the REvoSim_settings_15dp_image.xml file.

+To produce the v2.0.0 CSV logs, as the output of your simulation, go to Logging, click on the v2.0.0 CSV logs button and tick the 'Write to file' box.

+The simulation is now ready to start, Click on the button 'run for' and enter 100,000 in the dialogue box.

+Detailed instructions on how to run REvoSim from the command line are to be found in the [REvoSim manual](https://revosim.readthedocs.io/en/latest/).